ansible/awx-operator/roles/backup/README.md

 tower_backup_size: '20Gi'
 ```

-By default, the backup pvc will be created in the `default` namespace.
+By default, the backup pvc will be created in the same namespace the awxbackup object is created in.
 If you want your backup to be stored
 in a specific namespace, you can do so by specifying `tower_backup_pvc_namespace`.
 Keep in mind that you will
 need to provide the same namespace when restoring.